haotian-c/SoS_time_shift_DL/physics_forward_model/README.md

 # Ray-Tracing-Based Time Shift Synthesis

-This directory contains a GPU-accelerated implementation of ray-tracing-based forward modeling for synthesizing time-shift maps from speed-of-sound (SoS) distributions.
-It is part of the larger `SoS_time_shift_DL` project and corresponds to the physics-based simulation component.
+This directory contains a GPU-accelerated implementation of ray-tracing synthesis, to derive time-shift maps from an arbitrary image pattern.
+It is part of the larger `SoS_time_shift_DL` project.

 ## Contents